-3. Now edit the backup section of the deploy/cr.yaml region and the endpoint of the bucket (the S3 bucket for backups created on the previous step), region, credentialsSecret and the endpoint (which should point to the previously created Minio Service).
+3. Now edit the backup section of the deploy/cr.yaml file to set proper values for the bucket (the S3 bucket for backups created on the previous step), region, credentialsSecret and the endpointUrl (which should point to the previously created Minio Service).

 '''

-...

 backup:

 enabled: true

 version: 0.3.0

 ...

 storages:

 minio:

 type: s3

 s3:

 bucket: operator-testing

 region: us-east-1

 credentialsSecret: my-cluster-name-backup-minio

 endpointUrl: http://minio-service:9000

 ...

 '''

-The option which should be specially mentioned is credentialsSecret which is a Kubernetes secret $\checkmark$ for backups.
-Sample backup-s3.yaml $\checkmark$ can be used to create this secret object.
-Check that the object contains the proper name value and is equal to the one specified for credentialsSecret, i.e. my-cluster-name-backup-minio in the backup to Minio example, and also contains the proper AWS\ACCESS\KEY\ID and AWS\SECRET\ACCESS\KEY keys.
+The option which should be specially mentioned is credentialsSecret which is a Kubernetes secret for backups.
+Sample backup-s3.yaml can be used to create this secret object.
+Check that the object contains the proper name value and is equal to the one specified for credentialsSecret, i.e. my-cluster-name-backup-minio in the backup to Minio example, and also contains the proper AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY keys.
 After you have finished editing the file, the secrets object are created or updated when you run the following command: